asifkd012020/open-itg-aws_runbooks/kinesis/Runbook.md

     ]
    }
    ```
-In a future section on Kinesis and implementing IAM least priviledge, we will discuss other policy options to limit VPC Endpoint access for individual users and roles.
+The next section covers implementing IAM least priviledge for Kinesis, and will discuss other policy options to limit VPC Endpoint access for individual users and roles.

 ### 2. Kinesis utilizes IAM Roles to enforce least priviledge